-T8 bulbs are commonly used for office lighting and can be used in both parabolic and indirect light fixtures.
+T8 LED lights are commonly used for office lighting and can replace fluorescent lights in both parabolic and indirect light fixtures.
 They work best in climate controlled areas with standard ceiling heights, including storage areas, fabrication floors, and mechanic garages.
 LED tubes are an energy efficient replacement for fluorescent tubes.
 They also boast better color rendering, require less maintenance, and burn out less frequently with up to 100,000 lifetime hours.

 Direct Wire vs. Plug-n-Play

 The technology for T8 tubes has advanced to the point where they are available in the traditional direct wire or the newer plug-and-play options.
 Plug-and-play T8 lamps operate with the fixture's existing fluorescent ballast, so no rewiring is necessary.
 The direct wire LED tubes run off of the line voltage that flows straight to the sockets.
 With this option the fixture's ballast must be bypassed and removed.